India and the United Nations — Overview

 India's UN Peacekeeping — Record and Milestones

 India is one of the largest contributors of uniformed personnel to UN Peacekeeping Operations globally.
-As of August 2024, India ranked 4th with approximately 5,394 uniformed personnel deployed across 12 UN missions (the top three contributors were Nepal, Bangladesh, and Rwanda).
-Over its UN peacekeeping history, India has deployed over 2,75,000 troops — the largest cumulative contribution by any country.
+As of April 2026, India ranked 4th with 5,165 uniformed personnel deployed across multiple UN missions — behind Nepal (6,029), Rwanda (5,880), and Bangladesh (5,568) (Source: UN Peacekeeping troop contributor rankings, April 2026).
+Over its UN peacekeeping history since 1950, India has deployed over 2,75,000 troops — the largest cumulative contribution by any country (per Ministry of External Affairs).
+Note: Overall global peacekeeping deployment has fallen to a 25-year low due to funding shortfalls and P5 disagreements (SIPRI, May 2026).

 Key Current/Recent Missions